Sui iuris: Secular law

 In civil law, the phrase sui juris indicates legal competence, and refers to an adult who has the capacity to manage his or her own affairs.
 It is opposed to alieni juris, meaning one such as a minor or mentally disabled person who is legally incompetent and under the control of another.
-It also indicates a person capable of suing and/or being sued in a legal proceeding in his own name (suo nomine) without the need of an ad litem, that is, a court appointed representative, acting on behalf of a defendant, who is deemed to be incapable of representing himself.
+It also indicates a person capable of suing and/or being sued in a legal proceeding in his own name (suo nomine) without the need of an ad litem, that is, a court appointed representative, acting on behalf of a defendant, who is deemed to be incapable of representing themselves.